Stephen Leahy, International Environmental Journalist

-Denial & Delay: Global Warming B.S.
-Detector Tips
+Denial and Delay: Tips on Detecting Global Warming B.S.

 truth-over-fear.jpg

-Many of those who deny that burning fossil fuels is altering the climate work diligently to confuse and delay action that would in fact benefit nearly all of us.
-And these professional deniers and their followers can be convincing, citing well-known experts and twisting their views and findings.
+Many of those who deny that burning fossil fuels is altering the climate work diligently to confuse and delay action that would in reality benefit nearly all of us.
+These professional deniers and their followers can be convincing, citing well-known experts and twisting their views and findings.

 So here’s a couple of common sense tips to add to your BS detection system.